ddobrin/gemini-plan-commands/README.md

-# Plan Commands Extension for Gemini CLI
+# Plan Commands Extension for usage with Gemini CLI and Gemini 3 Pro models
 Gemini CLI commands to create, refine, implement and deploy a plan An AI-powered extension for [Gemini CLI](https://github.com/google-gemini/gemini-cli) that facilites creating, refining, implementing and deploying a plan through natural conversation.